Realizing quantum optics in structured environments with giant atoms: Optimizing coupling sequence

 where $*$ represents the convolution of two functions.
 Equation~(\ref{Sk}) indicates that the width of the $\delta$-functions $\delta(k-\frac{2\pi n}{X_T})$ in $k$-space are broadened as $\sim 2\pi/L$.
 To resolve the narrow band gap, the following relation should be satisfied

 Additionally, to avoid spectrum aliasing effect, the sample distance is bounded by the Nyquist–Shannon sampling theorem

 Consequently, the coupling number of the giant atom is bounded by

-We now consider the target $k$-space coupling function with $k_{\text{max}}=3$, $k_0=1.5$ and $k_d=0.1$ [see Fig.~\ref{fig1s}(a)].
+We now consider the target $k$-space coupling function with $k_{\text{max}}=2k_0$ and $k_d=1/15$ [see Fig.~\ref{fig2m}(a)].
 According to Eq.~(\ref{Nbound}), the minimum coupling number is calculated as $N=120$.
-In Fig.~\ref{fig1s}(d), we plot the sampled real-space coupling sequence by setting $N=300$.
-The corresponding $k$-space coupling function is shown in Fig.~\ref{fig1s}(a), and the amplitude is mapped with color in Fig.~\ref{fig1s}(b).
+In Fig.~\ref{fig2m}(d), we plot the sampled real-space coupling sequence by setting $N=300$.
+The corresponding $k$-space coupling function is shown in Fig.~\ref{fig2m}(a), and the amplitude is mapped with color in Fig.~\ref{fig2m}(b).
 Note that $\lambda_0=2\pi/k_0$ is the wavelength of the central mode in the gap, and is employed as the unit length in this work.
+The unit for the frequenc is adopted as $\omega_c=ck_0$.
 To mimic the band gap, the most important feature of $G_k$ is the vanishing of the coupling strength around $k_0$.
-The enlarged plot of this regime is depicted in Fig.~\ref{fig1s}(c), which shows that the remnant coupling is still about $0.02G_0$.
+The enlarged plot of this regime is depicted in Fig.~\ref{fig2m}(c), which shows that the remnant coupling is still about $0.02G_0$.
 In principle one can keep increasing both $N$ and $L$ to suppress the non-zero coupling.
 However, much more coupling points are need, which is very challenging in experiments.
 Moreover, given that $L$ is comparable to the wavepacket decaying from a single point, the propagating time cannot be neglected.

-We also note that the coupling strengths $g(x_i)$ which are sampled from Eq.~(\ref{GIa}), alter their signs [see Fig.~\ref{fig1s}(d)].
+Additionally, we note that the coupling strengths $g(x_i)$ which are sampled from Eq.~(\ref{GIa}), alter their signs [see Fig.~\ref{fig2m}(d)].
 That is, $g(x_i)$ needs an additional $\pi$-phase difference, which leads to another problem when implementing the coupling sequence in experiments.
 We now consider the circuit-QED as an example, where giant atoms are mostly discussed.
-As depicted in Fig.~\ref{fig2s}, a transmon (working as a giant atom) is capacitively coupled to a 1D waveguide at multiple points.
-As discussed in Ref.~\cite{Koch07s,You2007b,Gu2017s}, the interaction Hamiltonian of the whole setup is written as
+As depicted in Fig.~\ref{fig3m}, a transmon (working as a giant atom) is capacitively coupled to a 1D waveguide at multiple points.
+As discussed in Ref.~\cite{Koch07,Gu2017}, the interaction strength is written as